Software life cycle

 VxWorks 6.7 End of Life Wind River ended their support Jan 1, 2019

-VxWorks 6.9 Legacy Follows Wind River's life cycle (transitions to Legacy 2020)
+VxWorks 6.9 Legacy Follows Wind River's life cycle (transition to Legacy 2020)

 VxWorks 7 Production Follows Wind River's life cycle